How to Cite a TED Talk in MLA

 |

-This citation includes the speaker’s full name, the talk title in quotation marks, the platform name italicized (YouTube), the uploader noted as “uploaded by TEDx Talks,” the upload date in day-month-year format, and the full URL.
-This format follows MLA guidelines for citing a TEDx Talk viewed on YouTube.
+This quotation has the whole name of the speaker, the title of the talk in quotation marks, the platform name in italics (YouTube), the uploader as “uploaded by TEDx Talks,” the upload date in day-month-year format, and the whole URL.
+This is in conformity with MLA guidelines for citing a TEDx Talk viewed on YouTube.

 Important Details

-- The phrase “uploaded by” precedes the name of the uploader.
-This detail clarifies the source’s origin, particularly when TED Talks are uploaded to other platforms such as YouTube.
+- “Uploaded by” precedes the name of the uploader.
+This detail indicates the source of the material, particularly if TED Talks are uploaded to another website such as YouTube.

-- The date format differs slightly from the TED website citation, with the day placed before the month, which is typical for MLA citations of YouTube content.
+- The date format differs slightly from the TED website citation, in that the day precedes the month, as is customary with MLA citations of YouTube materials.

-- Including the full URL ensures readers can access the correct version of the video on YouTube.
+- Including the full URL ensures readers the capability to visit the right version of the video on YouTube.

-- This approach is particularly useful for those viewing TED Talks on YouTube rather than directly on the TED website.
+- This is particularly handy for those viewing TED Talks on YouTube rather than on the TED website directly.

 IN-TEXT CITATION EXAMPLE